syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 <td>
 ItemsSource</td><td>
 Object</td><td>
 Determines the data source (IEnumerable) used to generate the content for the SfDataGrid present inside the DropDownPopup.
-The Data Source is of any type ranging from ObservableCollection<T> to DynamicObjects.</td><td>
+The Data Source is of any type ranging from ObservableCollection&lt;T&gt; to DynamicObjects.</td><td>
 Null</td></tr>
 <tr>
 <td>